 The Research and Innovative Technology Administration of the Bureau of Transportation Statistics, a department within the United States Department of Transportation, identified a number of key issues with regard to the impact of telecommuting on transportation demand.
-They include, but are not limited to, the following:
+They include, but are not limited to, the followina:

-- The actual amount and impact of telecommuting in any particular region will depend strongly on the local transportation environment and travel demand measures. - The congestion and air quality improvements potentially attainable through telecommuting could be substantially diminished if telecommuters removed from the highways are replaced by the emergence of latent travel demand. - Telecommuting could stimulate urban sprawl and have other adverse impacts on land use and public transportation. - Factors which will impact the rate of growth of telecommuting include uncertainty of benefits for employers and the considerable time and effort inherently required to bring about major changes in work styles and ways of doing business.
+- transportation environment and travel demand measures. - latent travel demand. - transportation. - Factors which will impact the rate of growth of telecommuting include uncertainty of benefits for styles and ways of doing business.